Big Line Bundles over Arithmetic Varieties: Arithmetic Bigness

 To end this section, we show a version of Gromov's norm comparison theorem for there line bundles.
 The proof is the same as the original one in \cite{GS2}.
 We still include it here.

-\begin{thm} Suppose $X$ is a compact complex manifold of complex dimension $n$ endowed with a measure.
+\begin{pro} Suppose $X$ is a compact complex manifold of complex dimension $n$ endowed with a volume form $d\mu$ which is positive everywhere.
 Let $\lbb$, $\mbb$ and $\ebb$ be three hermitian line bundles over $X$.
 Then there exists a positive constant $c$ such that